Continuing Education for Addiction Counselors

 Not only do various organizations not always agree on providers or timelines or other standards in continuing ed, but it’s pretty common to have different definitions for something you might have thought was pretty cut and dried: what exactly is an hour of education?

 NAADAC requires that one hour of education will equal one continuing education credit.
 So is one contact hour of continuing education.
-But a CEU, or academic education unit, or one academic quarter unit, is equal to ten continuing education credits.
-And 1 academic semester hour is equivalent to fifteen continuing education credits.
+But a CEU (continuing education unit), or an academic education unit, is equal to 10 continuing education credits.
+And one academic semester hour is equivalent to fifteen continuing education credits.

-A contact hour is actual time spent in structured learning, an equivalent of 60 real-time minutes in class, conference, or elsewhere.
+A contact hour is the actual time spent in structured learning, equivalent to 60 real-time minutes in class, a conference, or elsewhere.

-A CEU (Continuing Education Unit) is seen as equivalent to ten contact hours, but may not actually involve 10 hours in real-time.
-Similarly, the academic semester hour equivalent should be understood as a rough equation, not an exact breakdown of the time involved.
+A CEU (Continuing Education Unit) is considered equivalent to 10 contact hours, but may not actually involve 10 hours of real-time instruction.
+Similarly, the academic semester-hour equivalent should be understood as a rough estimate, not an exact breakdown of the time involved.

 These are merely the NAADAC standards, however, and other organizations and agencies may apply their own rules.
-It’s important to verify the actual hours and credit requirements as they apply to each of your credentials.
+It’s essential to verify the actual hours and credit requirements for each of your credentials.

-Of course, all this has to be balanced with your own needs and interests in growing your career and knowledge.
-There are probably some areas of content that you are interested in purely for reasons of personal growth, and not just because they happen to line up with requirements.
+Of course, all this has to be balanced with your own needs and interests in advancing your career and expanding your knowledge.
+There are probably some areas of content that you’re interested in purely for reasons of personal growth, not just because they happen to line up with requirements.
 That’s perfectly fine.
 With a lot of options on the table and only around 20 hours required each year, you don’t need to be hyper-efficient in picking your coursework.

 Addiction Counseling Continuing Education Content

-That really speaks to the fact that the contents of those articles, training sessions, and presentations is also important.
+That really underscores the fact that the content of those articles, training sessions, and presentations is also essential.
 Clearly, you’re not going to be able to count a class in artistic beadwork toward your addiction counseling credentials.

 Most agencies have a pretty broad interpretation of what you can count, however.
-As long as it in some way relates back to the provision of healthcare, behavioral health, the science of addiction, or professional development, it’s likely to go toward your total.
+As long as it relates to the provision of healthcare, behavioral health, the science of addiction, or professional development, it’s likely to count toward your total.

-Some organizations get more specific, however.
-They may split your CE hour requirements into chunks and require that a certain amount be conducted in specific areas of interest.
+Some organizations, however, get more specific.
+They may split your CE hour requirements into chunks and require that a certain number be completed in specific areas of interest.
 Those may include:

-- Ethics training – This is probably the most commonly required element of most CE programs.
-Although it may only be a few hours, it’s considered important to maintain high standards of discretion, professionalism, and respect among credentialed counselors.
+• Ethics training – This is probably the most commonly required element of most CE programs.
+Although it may be only a few hours, it’s essential to maintain high standards of discretion, professionalism, and respect among credentialed counselors.

-- Cultural competency/diversity – The field of counseling has turned a corner in recognizing the role of respect and cultural sensitivity in delivering effective support, and many agencies keep the wheel turning with required hours in exploring cultural issues in addiction treatment.
+• Cultural competency/diversity – The field of counseling has turned a corner in recognizing the role of respect and cultural sensitivity in delivering practical support, and many agencies keep the wheel turning by requiring hours for exploring cultural issues in addiction treatment.

-- Population issues – In some states, addiction counselors may be required to put some training toward dealing with specific populations, such as veterans or the unhoused.
+• Population issues – In some states, addiction counselors may be required to receive some training toward dealing with specific populations, such as veterans or the unhoused.

 Considering Quality in Your Addiction Counseling Continuing Education

-Of course, the content itself is one thing; the quality of the presentation and the information provided is something else.
-No organization that mandates CE wants you to rely on low-quality instructors or outdated content when you are supposed to be maintaining your edge in information and skills.
+Of course, the content itself is one thing.
+The quality of the presentation and the information provided is something else.
+No organization that mandates CE wants you to rely on low-quality instructors or outdated content when you’re supposed to be maintaining your edge in information and skills.

-So it’s also important, apart from the format and content of continuing ed courses, that they are being taught by qualified instructors and are using appropriate and verified materials.
+So it’s also essential, apart from the format and content of continuing ed courses, that qualified instructors teach them and that appropriate, verified materials are used.

-Every state agency or board has their own secret sauce that goes into evaluating CE providers and courses.
+Every state agency or board has its own approach to evaluating CE providers and courses.

-It’s worth taking a closer look at the process that NAADAC uses to award coveted membership on its Approved Education Providers list as an example.
+It’s worth taking a closer look at the process NAADAC uses to award coveted membership on its Approved Education Providers list, for example.

-The requirements that these organizations must meet run through the National Certification Commission for Addiction Professionals.
-The guidelines for inclusion on the list are strict, running to 13 pages with 20 different articles worth of standards.
-They cover everything from instructor qualifications to what may and may not be claimed in advertisements for courses.
+The requirements these organizations must meet are set by the National Certification Commission for Addiction Professionals.
+The guidelines for inclusion on the list are strict, running to 13 pages with 20 different articles’ worth of standards.
+They cover everything from instructor qualifications to what may and may not be claimed in course advertisements.

-It requires courses to offer an evaluation to participants, and clearly outlines course attendance verification that can be used as proof for continuing ed purposes.
+It requires courses to provide participants with an evaluation and clearly outlines course attendance verification that can be used as proof for continuing education purposes.

 What Does Addiction Counseling Continuing Education Cost?